daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 - Requirement should not be technology biased, but since the How includes technology it is not always possible to set requirements that are not based on a specific technologies

 # Ch03: Documentation
+- Motivation:
+    - Persistence: without documentation it is hard to remember the requirements
+    - Common reference: all the participants have the same information
+    - Promotes communication: the requirements are analyzed
+    - Promotes objectivity: minimize subjective interpretation
+    - Training of new employees: basis to be familiar with the project
+    - Preserve export knowledge
+    - Helps to reflect the problem
 - Examples: ambiguous, not verifiable, not atomic
 - Pros and cons of using both natural language and models:
     - Hard to link natural language (informal) with models